My Cookie Journey

 Adding the chocolate chips and glazed pecans to the cookie dough.

-6. Finally, add both chocolate chips and the glazed pecans and mix for 5 seconds.
-I take a spatula and make sure the chips and pecans are evenly distributed.
+Step 14: Mix for about 5 seconds, then use a spatula to make sure the chips and pecans are evenly distributed.

 Scoop and Bake

-Preheat oven to 350°F (175°C or 180°C) and line two cookie sheet pans with parchment paper.
-Using a medium cookie scooper place 12 mounds onto one of the prepared sheet pans.
+Step 16: Preheat oven to 350°F (175°C or 180°C) and line two cookie sheet pans with parchment paper.
+Using a medium cookie scooper, place 12 mounds onto one of the prepared sheet pans.

 Scooped cookie dough onto a parchment lined sheet pan.